babak2/SearchTerm/README.md

 ## License

-This program is licensed under the GNU GENERAL PUBLIC LICENSE.
+Ths SearchTerm program is licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE for more information.

 ## Author